jamiemagique/eslint-config-pavo/README.md

 }
 ```

-You can layer multiple configurations provided depending upon the project type:
+You can layer multiple configurations provided depending upon your projects type:

 ```
 {